SalarKo/Data-Visualisation-03-23-/README.md

 # Data-Visualisation-03-23-
 Three-month immersive JavaScript and SQL course.
 Throughout the program, our primary emphasis was on mastering MySQL within the Beekeeper environment.
 Additionally, we delved into utilising JavaScript to visualize data extracted from SQL databases.
+Our university generously supplied us with an extensive database encompassing a wealth of data concerning Danish politicians.
+This comprehensive repository included relevant information about each politician, details about their affiliated party, and a comprehensive collection of their tweets along with associated Twitter accounts.